 The end of the school year brings with it the department's request for my Education Plan and CV.
 What have I done this year, and what do I plan to do next year?

-and see whether I actually accomplished the planned accomplishments.
+This means, among other things, that I need to go back to last year's justification essay and see whether I actually accomplished the planned accomplishments.
 On a basic level, I know this to be true.
 This is because on a basic level, last year's plan was "get a master's degree and start working on comps".
 On a more detailed level, the "you didn't really think I could do this, did you?" seems possible.

 The only problem I have with my education plan is that I get no credit for what I tried to do.
 I got rejected from a conference, from a workshop, from a fellowship, from a paper submission, but at least I tried, unlike past years when I just worked on classes and data collection.
 Trying is progress that is not indicated on my progress report.
 Perhaps I was getting the benefit of the doubt in previous years, if they (wrongly) assumed I had unmentioned unsuccessful attempts at enhancing my CV, but being unable to count these attempts - even as failures - makes the past year feel like more of wasted time than actually listing the litany of rejections would.